amirmasoudabdol/Bilbo/docs/doxygen/Classes/structsam_1_1_questionable_rounding_1_1_parameters.md

 ```

-!!! note "Note"
-    While this mostly works fine, there is one drawback that it cannot handle missing argument.
+**Note**: While this mostly works fine, there is one drawback that it cannot handle missing argument.
 The change is in nlohmann list and when released, I can use optional and this macro will handle everything just fine

 This is a helper macro that generates from/to_json methods for this struct.

 ## Public Attributes Documentation

-### variable `name`
+### variable name

 ```cpp
 HackingMethod name = HackingMethod::QuestionableRounding;
 ```

-### variable `threshold`
+### variable threshold

 ```cpp
 double threshold {0.005};
 ```

 Indicates the distance between the pvalue and alpha by which the researcher considers to round the pvalue to significance

-### variable `rounding_method`
+### variable rounding_method

 ```cpp
 std::string rounding_method = "diff";
 ```

 Rounding Method